[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 DiffuSeq uses classifier-free guidance and show that it further improves the prompt-result alignment.

 GENIE is an seq2seq model, with a diffusion-based decoder.
-The decoder is a transformer, which iteratively denoises gaussian noise while being conditionned on the hidden states produced by the encoder with cross-attention.
+The decoder is a transformer, which iteratively denoises gaussian noise while being conditioned on the hidden states produced by the encoder with cross-attention.
 One of the main novelty of the paper is the continuous paragraph denoise (CPD) training technique.
 During the training, a randomly selected portion $\mathbf{p}$ of the input sequence is masked with special MASK tokens.
 The masked input is fed to the encoder, and the decoder is trained with $\mathbf{p}$.
 The decoder hence is learns to generate the masked paragraph.
-GENIE was evaluated on four text generation benchmarks, XSum, CNN/DailyMail, Gigaword and CommonGen, achieving competiting results with AR transformer counterparts on BLEU and ROUGE metrics.
-However, the authors didn’t justified the choice of randomnly select $\mathbf{p}$.
+GENIE was evaluated on four text generation benchmarks, XSum, CNN/DailyMail, Gigaword and CommonGen, achieving results on par with AR transformer counterparts on BLEU and ROUGE metrics.
+However, the authors didn’t justified the choice of randomly select $\mathbf{p}$.
 We can wonder what the effect would be if we instead segment the text data by paragraphs or (groups of) sentences.

 CodeFusion is a more elaborated diffusion model for the text-to-code task.
-The model architecture consists of three main parts: an encoder processing the text query into continuous hidden states, a denoiser diffusion model which iteratively denoises gaussian noise into embeddings conditionned on the hidden states, and a decoder mapping the denoiser’s output into descrete tokens.
+The model architecture consists of three main parts: an encoder processing the text query into continuous hidden states, a denoiser diffusion model which iteratively denoises gaussian noise into embeddings conditioned on the hidden states, and a decoder mapping the denoiser’s output into discrete tokens.
 The denoiser is trained with the continuous paragraph denoise (CPD) techniques from the GENIE paper introduced above.

 Overview of the CodeFusion model architecture.
 Figure taken from the <a href="https://aclanthology.org/2023.emnlp-main.716/">CodeFusion paper</a>